Jiaxi-Wu-Dev/pick-a-game/README.md

 ![Wireframe](https://raw.githubusercontent.com/Jiaxi-Wu-Dev/pick-a-game/master/src/assets/Wireframe.png)

 MVP:
-Project must be approved by Instructor approval at the start of project week Project code is pushed to a public Git repository
-The code should be written in ES6 as much as possible Use the create-react-app generator to start your project.
-There should be 2 container components (stateful) There should be 5 presentational components (stateless) There should be 3 or more routes
+Project must be approved by Instructor approval at the start of project week - check Project code is pushed to a public Git repository - check The code should be written in ES6 as much as possible - check Use the create-react-app generator to start your project. - check There should be 2 container components (stateful) - check There should be 5 presentational components (stateless) - check There should be 3 or more routes -check
-The application must make use of react-router
-Make use of async actions to send data to and receive data from a server Your client-side application should handle the display of data with minimal data manipulation Uses CSS or styled components to style application Frontend uses Axios requests
+The application must make use of react-router - check Make use of async actions to send data to and receive data from a server Your client-side application should handle the display of data with minimal data manipulation Uses CSS or styled components to style application Frontend uses Axios requests